 Who is affected?

-Pituitary tumors affect 15% of adults; some tumors do not cause symptoms.
+Pituitary tumors are common and occur in 15% of adults; most do not cause symptoms.
 They can occur at any age, but are more common after puberty.

 How is a diagnosis made?

 If you have symptoms that suggest a pituitary tumor, your physician will work with a team of specialists to confirm the diagnosis.
 This team may include a neurosurgeon, otolaryngologist (ear, nose, and throat surgeon), endocrinologist, ophthalmologist, radiologist, and pathologist.